Food and Drink in Cumbria

 Typical Cumbrian fare includes delicious meats, cheeses and confectionery, unique to this stunning part of England.

-Situated in the north-west of the country, Cumbria and in particular the Lake District attract thousands of visitors each year who come to enjoy the magnificent scenery and mountainous lakeside landscapes, plus enjoy some of their favourite Cumbrian food along the way.
+Situated in the north-west of the country, Cumbria and in particular the Lake District attracts thousands of visitors each year who come to enjoy the magnificent scenery and mountainous lakeside landscapes, plus enjoy some of their favourite Cumbrian food and drink along the way.

 Nobody knows why Cumberland Sausage is coiled instead of in the traditional links, but it is linked (excuse the pun) to the times when German miners were in Cumbria during the reign of Elizabeth I. The sausages were said to have been created to suit their taste and flavoured with spices imported into Cumberland via the major port of the time at Whitehaven.